masoncfrancis/masons-guides/README.md

-# Mason's Guides To Doing Stuff Mason Likes To Do
+# Mason's Guides To Doing Stuff That Mason Likes To Do

 ## Table of Contents